Conquista-Code/.github/profile/README.md

 This project focuses on the implementation of VPCs, Windows Servers, and Active Directory systems to enhance collaboration and authentication within the IT infrastructure.

 #### Repositary material relation to project:
-The project materials consist of various crucial elements such as detailed step-by-step instructions, comprehensive information about the project's materials, a well-structured repository, and practical examples of usage.
+The project materials consist of various crucial elements such as detailed step-by-step instructions, comprehensive information about the project's materials, and a well-structured repository.
 In addition, the documentation provides valuable troubleshooting tips and comprehensive support information.
 The main aim is to deliver professional and user-friendly guidance, ensuring clear understanding and effective utilization of the project's resources.

 <br>